What is a Bona Fide Marriage in U.S. Immigration?

 The U.S. government expects you to combine your assets and liabilities – that is, the things you own (including money) and the things you owe money on.
 You can include the following documentation with your petition:

-- Joint bank statements with both of your names on them
+• Joint bank statements with both of your names on them that are active and regularly used by both spouses

 Proof That You Share Children

 Proving that you share children is generally easy.
-Your attorney will probably advise you to submit the following documentation with your petition:
+Your attorney will probably advise you to submit the following documentation with your petition if available:

 Other Supplemental Proof of a Bona Fide Marriage

 You may also wish to include other proof that you and your spouse are in a bona fide marriage.
 That’s because marriage is about more than money and living situations.
-Your attorney may encourage you to submit:
+Supplemental proof that can help show you are sharing a life together may include:

-- Photos from parties and events you’ve attended together throughout the course of your relationship
+• Photos from parties and events you have attended together throughout the course of your relationship

 Some types of evidence are stronger than others.
 For example, a birth certificate is much stronger evidence than a photo you took together last week.
 Likewise, items like joint bank statements, your wills, and joint utility bills are more convincing evidence than birthday cards and letters from family members who say you’re engaged in a bona fide relationship.